35th Anniversary Symposium

 I have attended the SDL Symposium for the past ten years and always find something that I can take back that is beneficial.
 The value of the SDL Symposium for me is that we talk across boundaries and form a true learning community.

 The Self-directed Learning Symposium has been an extremely valuable place to share ideas with other researchers and HRD practitioners.

 The Self-directed Learning Symposium is the place where you can learn about the latest research and talk to the experts in SDL.
 There is no other conference that comes even close for this purpose.

-The International Self-Directed Learning Symposium provides an international forum for the discussion of important current developments in the study and application of self-directed learning.
+Returning in 2022 The International Self-Directed Learning Symposium provides an international forum for the discussion of important current developments in the study and application of self-directed learning.
 The program design emphasizes presentations of recent research findings, intensive individual participation, and group exploration of problems, issues and concepts.
 Program structure includes large group sessions as well as small group interaction opportunities.

 For questions about the symposium please contact